osmcode/osmium-tool/man/osmium-time-filter.md

   ~ if there was a problem with the command line arguments.

+# MEMORY USAGE

+**osmium time-filter** does all its work on the fly and doesn't keep much data in main memory.

 # EXAMPLES

 Extract current planet file from history planet: